MurtadhaInit/dotfiles/README.md

-# My Ultimate Dotfiles & Development Machine Setup
+# Dotfiles & Development Machine Setup

-This is my IaC workflow for automating and bootstrapping the full setup of my main machine using Ansible.
+This is my IaC workflow for automating and bootstrapping the full setup of my main development machine using Ansible.

 ## In summary